dart-lang/site-www/src/language/concurrency.md

 ```

 When this code reaches the event loop, it immediately calls the
-first clause -- `http.get`, and returns a `Future`.
-It also tells the event
+first clause, `http.get`, and returns a `Future`.
-loop to take note that sometime in the future, a specific event will happen
+It also tells the event loop to hold onto the callback in the `then()` clause
-(in this case, an HTTP response), and when that event happens, it should
+until the HTTP request resolves.
+When that happens, it should
-execute the callback passed to `then`.
+execute that callback, passing the result of the request as an argument.

-![Figure showing async events being added to an event loop and holding onto
+![Figure showing async events being added to an event loop and
-a callback to execute later.](/assets/img/language/concurrency/async-event-loop.png)
+holding onto a callback to execute later
+.](/assets/img/language/concurrency/async-event-loop.png)

 This same model is generally how the event loop handles all other
 asynchronous events in Dart, such as [`Streams`][].